bazineta/js8call/README.md

 of the Qt and Hamlib libraries.
 Along the way, I discovered and corrected a few bugs, and made some minor visual improvements to the UI.

-I did stumble over a very signficant issue in the way that the underlying WSJTX code performed Fortran string passing; this bug affects code compiled with GNU Fortran >= 8.0 and a non-GNU C++ compiler, such as `clang`.
+I did stumble over a very significant issue in the way that the underlying WSJTX code performed Fortran string passing; this bug affects code compiled with GNU Fortran >= 8.0 and a non-GNU C++ compiler, such as `clang`.
 This bug exhibits as seemingly random behavior, often things like inexplicable crashes in azimuth and distance calculation.
 The fix has been provided to the WSJTX team, and it's present in